Do you know what Pogs are? Do you care? Does anybody who knows care?

 - Peter finds his old pet rock in an episode of Family Guy.
 He remembers when they had to housebreak it after it peed on the floor, including rubbing its "nose" in the puddle.

-- In an early episode of Arthur that dealt with fads, Arthur's grandmother gave him his father's old pet rock to substitute for the new toy everyone has.
+- In an early episode of Arthur that dealt with fads, Arthur's grandmother gave him his father's old pet rock to substitute for a Woogle, the new toy everyone has.
 It barely lasts one scene before Arthur dumps it.

 - South Park focused an episode on Kyle's difficulty in getting in with the recent Chinpokomon trend.
 Every time he ran to the toy store to get the latest part of the fad, he would return to find his friends had already moved onto the next new item.

 - The "Dethcomedy" episode of Metalocalypse had a comedian whose entire 'routine' was him standing on stage saying "Anybody here remember (insert old-school reference here)?"
-The guys Lampshaded it, but then admitted they found him funny.
+The guys lampshaded it, but then admitted they found him funny.

-- An episode of The Venture Brothers had Dr. Orpheus imprison the souls of a pair of annoying rednecks in Homies figures.
+- An episode of The Venture Bros. had Dr. Orpheus imprison the souls of a pair of annoying rednecks in Homies figures.
 Homies, for anyone who missed them, were collectible figures of stereotypical Latino "thug" types sold in the capsule machinesnote in front of grocery stores in the early 2000s.

-- Recess dealt with this a few times, ranging from an addictive puzzle type game, to having a stock market style system based around stickers to quoting lines from a popular movie.
+- Recess dealt with this a few times, ranging from an addictive puzzle-type game, to having a stock market-style system based around stickers to quoting lines from a popular movie.

 - Phineas and Ferb: Doofenshmirtz was once hula hooping and invited Perry the Platypus to join.
 However, Perry's hula hoop was a trap to capture him.